 where $\ba: \R \to S^1$ is a measurable control function specifying the direction of motion at every moment.

-Define $T_{\ba} = \min \{s\ge 0 ~ | ~ \by(s) \in \bdy \}$ as the domain-exit time using control $\ba(\cdot)$.
-The Observers' location-dependent surveillance intensity is assumed to be a smooth, positive function $K(\bx)$.
-For a single Observer, $K(\bx)$ is usually modeled as a bell-shaped function centered at O's location.
-The probability of E being detected along a trajectory $\by(\cdot)$ before time $t$ is given by
+Define $T_{\ba} = \min \{s\ge 0 ~ | ~ \by(s) \in \bdy \}$ as the domain-exit time if E starts from $\x$ and uses the control $\ba(\cdot)$.
+The location-dependent surveillance intensity is a smooth, positive function $K(\bx),$ which in this section is assumed to be fully known in advance.
+If E decides to follow a trajectory $\by(\cdot)$, the probability of remaining undetected until time $t$ is

-where $S$ is a random variable of the time that E remains undetected.
-Once O detects E, E is immediately captured and stopped.
-E's goal is to maximize its probability of reaching the boundary of $\Omega$, or equivalently minimize the cumulative intensity:
+where $S$ is the random time when E is spotted and immediately captured, thus terminating the trajectory.
+E's goal is to maximize its probability of reaching $\bdy$ or, equivalently, to minimize the cumulative intensity: